Cocoa Krispies: Mascots

 Cocoa Krispies first appeared in the United States in 1958, represented by a monkey named Jose.
-He was reportedly replaced by Coco the Elephant in 1960 when Mexican-Americans complained about the ethnic stereotype.
+He was reportedly replaced by Coco the Elephant in 1960 when Mexican Americans complained about the ethnic stereotype.
 In 1963, the Hanna-Barbera character Snagglepuss took over as the mascot.
 Ogg the Caveman took over towards the end of 1967.

 By the end of 1973, Tusk the Elephant became the mascot of the cereal, and he remained until the end of 1982, when Snap, Crackle and Pop (the mascots of Rice Krispies) replaced and retired Tusk the Elephant.
 In 1991, the mascot became Coco the Monkey.
 In 2001, Snap, Crackle, and Pop returned and they have remained the product's mascots to date.
 The cereal was introduced in the United Kingdom under the "Coco Pops" name in 1961, with Mr. Jinks as the mascot.

 Later in the 1960s, Sweep (a dog hand puppet from the popular children's television programme The Sooty Show) became the mascot for Coco Pops.
 In 1963, Coco the Monkey was introduced, and he remains the mascot in those countries where the cereal is known as Coco Pops and Choco Pops, and some others named Choco Krispies.
 In recent years, the design of Coco has been refined to give him a younger look.
-Coco's friends are Shortie Giraffe, Alan Anteater, Heftie Hippo, Ozmelda Ostrich, Kylie Kangaroo, and Rocky Raccoon, while Crafty Croc and the gorillas are his arch enemies.

 Late 2000s advertisements (2009) in the United Kingdom opted away from using Coco and his friends, instead opting for things such as dancing milkmen and astronauts.
 Coco is still present on the box of the cereal and at the end of the advertisement, but is no longer the featured character.
 However, the cereal box of 2009 has Coco's head as the main feature, with the title 'Coco Pops' and a smaller cereal bowl, on the right of the box.
 Briefly, Coco was seen as a real-life chimp.
 As of 2011, Kellogg's decided to bring Coco and his friends, as well as Croc back, initially under a space age style campaign, known as the "Coco Pops Promise".